qbead/qbeadWebsite/content/book/basics.md

 <script src='/simspinwheel/simspinwheel.js'></script>

 ::: intro-box
-A program is written as a text file containing multiple commands for your computer to follow.
+A program is a set of written commands for your computer to follow.
 Here you will see what such a program might look like in one particular computer language.
 Before reading this, be sure to read our [initial setup guide](/quickstart).
 :::

-Approach this page the way you would approach the first page of a foreign language you want to learn.
+Approach this page the way you would approach the first few lines of a foreign language you want to learn.
-Try to pick out separate words and commands that make sense, without worrying about the overall structure, correct syntax, or proper grammar.
+Try to pick out words that make sense, without worrying about the overall structure, correct syntax, or proper grammar.
 As time passes and you have learned new things, come back to this page and see whether you can understand a bit more of it.

 In different communities, computer programs are referred to by different names: program, sketch, script, etc.
-Arduino tends to call them sketches, because you use them to sketch out what your device is supposed to do.
+Arduino tends to call them sketches because you use them to sketch out what you want your device to do.
-We also like the name script, because it invokes the idea of a sequence of instructions: the programs you write are a set of instructions you give to the device and the order in which you want them to be executed.
+We also like the name script, because it invokes the idea of a sequence of instructions.
+The programs you write are a set of instructions you give to the device and the order in which you want them to be executed.

 ## Writing your first sketch

-Computers follow instructions, and do not solve problems on their own.
-So, you need to be very explicit in the instructions that you write in your programs!
+Computers follow instructions.
+They do not solve problems on their own.
+So, when writing a program for the SpinWheel's onboard computer, you need to be very explicit in the instructions that you write!
-The particular language we are using imposes a certain structure on our programs.
+The particular language we are using requires our programs to have a certain structure.
 The most bare-bones program looks like this:

 ```c++